 Voting is a right and a privilege.

-People give their lives for the chance at Democracy.
+People gave their lives for the chance at Democracy.

-Don't ignore you duty as an American citizen, and go and vote.
+Don't ignore your duty as an American citizen, go vote, and be a participant.

 Every summer, OCA-NY participates in a voting campaign that includes door knocking, phone banking, and in-person voter registration.
 We are committed to informing the Asian Pacific American community of their right and privilege, and making sure that our voices are heard in the American political system.